wikimedia/mediawiki-extensions-DonationInterface/README.txt

 /**
  * @global boolean Set to false to disable all filters, or set a gateway-
- * specific value such as $wgPaypalGatewayEnableCustomFilters = false.
+ * specific value such as $wgPaypalExpressGatewayEnableCustomFilters = false.
  */
 $wgDonationInterfaceEnableCustomFilters = true
 $wgDonationInterfaceEnableReferrerFilter = false //extra